rcgsheffield/sheffield_hpc/stanage/software/libs/udunits.rst

 .. caution::

-        UDUNITS is typically loaded as an external dependency for R. Please ensure you select the matching GCC compiler versions of your version of R and the UDUNITS libraries.
+        UDUNITS is typically loaded as an external dependency for R. Please ensure you select the matching GCC compiler versions for your version of R and the UDUNITS libraries.

 --------